How to budget using the 50-30-20 rule

-When we overspend on the Good Stuff it’s often Savings that pays for it.
+When we overspend on the good stuff it’s often savings that pay for it.

 Savings means all forms of putting away money to pay for future needs.

 If you have an occupational pension, your employer will automatically deduct your pension contributions from your salary so remember to add them into your 20% of Savings.